aminobutyric/under-llm-governance/docs/development-plan.md

 - Build a pinned runner image and document its software bill of materials.
 - Implement the rootless Docker sandbox backend with a fixed security profile.
 - Introduce trusted `run_task` recipes for test, lint, and format.
+The model selects only a recipe name; it cannot construct or alter commands.
 - Pass commands as argument arrays; do not interpolate model strings into a shell.
 - Add clean environment construction and bounded stdin/stdout/stderr capture.
-- Enforce wall-clock, CPU, memory, PID, temporary-storage, and output limits.
+- Default to 512 MiB memory, 1 CPU, 128 PIDs, 60 seconds wall-clock, 128 MiB
+  temporary storage, and 1 MiB combined stdout/stderr.
+Values are finite and strictly validated from trusted configuration.
 - Kill complete process trees on cancellation or timeout.
 - Record the image digest and effective sandbox settings in audit events.